-Click below to download a sample copy of the PSK-20 manual.
+Click below to download a sample copy of a PSK-series manual.
 File size is 374 kB and is in .pdf (Acrobat) format.
-Caution: this version is not current

-The rig is crystal-controlled and was designed to work with the popular (and free!)
-DigiPan software.
-Output power is 3W PEP.
+- The rig is crystal-controlled and was designed to work with the popular (and free!)
+‘DigiPan’ software.
+Output power is 3-4W PEP.
 The crystal control provides excellent stability and its simplicity keeps the cost low.
-Performance characteristics for all versions are similar.
+Performance characteristics for all PSK-series versions are similar.

 Click here for free DigiPan software :

 Kit assembly is straightforward- there are only four toroids to wind!
 The number of adjustments is kept to the minimum consistent with good performance, and no special test equipment is needed to perform the alignment.
-Theres no harness wiring- all interface connectors mount on the rear of the circuit board.
-The board kit includes a 26-page manual with color figures.
+There’s no harness wiring- all interface connectors mount on the rear of the circuit board.
+The board kit includes a 24-page manual with color figures.
 Step-by-step assembly instructions are included.

-The interface cables to your computer are off-the-shelf items, available from Radio Shack and other suppliers - theres no soldering of adapter cables required and no extra interface units!
-Once the transceiver kit is assembled, it's 'plug-and-play'- any operating adjustments are made via your computer.
+The interface cables to your computer are ‘off-the-shelf’ items, available from Radio Shack and other suppliers – there’s no soldering of adapter cables required and no extra interface units!
+Once the transceiver kit is assembled, it's 'plug-and-play'- operating adjustments are made via your computer.